 Of course, you need other aspects to gauge people’s interest, such as following up, multi-channel touch points, and providing value with each message.

 But the main thing here is to BE HUMAN!

-We have 3 seconds to gauge interest, and if your message starts as:
+We have 3 seconds to gauge interest, so your message should start like so:

-But you’ll end up with more top of funnel convos to keep you motivated to keep the intentional outreach going.
+Yes.
+But it’s way more human, leads to more meaningful conversations, and you’ll end up with more top-of-funnel convos to motivate you to keep the intentional outreach going.